COPRS/processing-sentinel-3/README.md

 For more information, please consult [https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-3](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-3)

+**Infrastructure Layer**

+COPRS are using a set of technologies that are utilized by the components.
+E.g. Kafka, Elasticsearch and MongoDB needs to be available.
+This infrastructure layer needs to be installed first.
+For more information on its installation, please consult this [repository](https://github.com/COPRS/infrastructure).

+**RS Core Components**
+The chain itself will not work without other RS Core components.
+At least the a Ingestion Chain (for retrieving inputs) and Metadata Extraction (for extracting metadata) needs to be deployed to the cluster.
+It is also highly recommended to deploy the DLQ as well for a proper error handling.

+You can find more information and installation instructions in this [repository](https://github.com/COPRS/production-common).

 ## Deployment

 Each RS Add-on contains a description about the services for the specific processing chain that shall be deployed into the cluster as well as a reference to the docker images that shall be used and a factory default configuration.